jackpocket/android-scratchoff/readme.md

 </RelativeLayout>
 ```

 Note: be careful with the dimensions of both the behind-View and the foreground-View.
-The `ScratchableLayoutDrawer` will attempt to set the foreground-View's LayoutParam width and height attributes to match that of the behind-View so that their dimensions are equal.
+By default, the `ScratchableLayoutDrawer` will attempt to set the foreground-View's LayoutParam width and height attributes to match that of the behind-View.
+If this is not the behavior you desire, it can be overridden globally with `R.bool.scratch__layout_dimension_matching_enabled`, or by calling `setScratchableLayoutDimensionMatchingEnabled(false)` on the `ScratchoffController` instance.

 ### Scratch Threshold Changed / Threshold Reached Callback Setup